unibo-spe/spe-slides/content/08-advanced-git/_index.md

 * `git mv path/to/submodule`
 * `git rm path/to/submodule`

-They allow, respectively, to move/remove an existing submodule
+They allow an existing submodule to be moved and removed, respectively
 * a *modern* version of git is required (introduced in 2022)

 ---